Ultramicrotomy: Ultramicrotomy process

 Ultra-thin sections of specimens are cut using a specialized instrument called an "ultramicrotome".
 The ultramicrotome is fitted with either a diamond knife, for most biological ultra-thin sectioning, or a glass knife, often used for initial cuts.
 There are numerous other pieces of equipment involved in the ultramicrotomy process.
-Before selecting an area of the specimen block to be ultra-thin sectioned, the technician examines semithin or "thick" sections range from 0.5 to 2 μm.
+Before selecting an area of the specimen block to be ultra-thin sectioned, the technician examines semithin or "thick" sections range from 0.5 to 2μm.
 These thick sections are also known as survey sections and are viewed under a light microscope to determine whether the right area of the specimen is in a position for thin sectioning.
 "Ultra-thin" sections from 50 to 100 nm thick are able to be viewed in the TEM.

 Tissue sections obtained by ultramicrotomy are compressed by the cutting force of the knife.
 In addition, interference microscopy of the cut surface of the blocks reveals that the sections are often not flat.
 With Epon or Vestopal as embedding medium the ridges and valleys usually do not exceed 0.5 μm in height, i.e., 5–10 times the thickness of ordinary sections (1).

 A small sample is taken from the specimen to be investigated.
 Specimens may be from biological matter, like animal or plant tissue, or from inorganic material such as rock, metal, magnetic tape, plastic, film, etc. The sample block is first trimmed to create a block face 1 mm by 1 mm in size.
 "Thick" sections (1 μm) are taken to be looked at on an optical microscope.
 An area is chosen to be sectioned for TEM and the block face is re-trimmed to a size no larger than 0.7 mm on a side.
 Block faces usually have a square, trapezoidal, rectangular, or triangular shape.
 Finally, thin sections are cut with a glass or diamond knife using an ultramicrotome and the sections are left floating on water that is held in a boat or trough.
 The sections are then retrieved from the water surface and mounted on a copper, nickel, gold, or other metal grid.
 Ideal section thickness for transmission electron microscopy with accelerating voltages between 50kV and 120kV is about 30–100 nm.

+Variants for SEM

+Scanning electron microscopy (SEM) does not require the specimen to be thin enough for the electron to pass through.
+As a result, it allows the use of thicker slices (although this reduces resolution, it makes imaging of thicker specimen more achievable) or even the use of an entire block of material.
+A precise diamond knife is still required to generate the slices.